 We leave Cusco at 06:00 am by private van to the village of Urcos.
 Driving we pass the district of Urcus until you reach Tinqui where we can get off to see the local market.
 Once we get to Upispampa where we will have our breakfast then we will start our expedition out of the village of Quinsapucyu and will arrive at Upis Huarmisaya, hiking with sensational views including the spectacular Mount Ausangate and meeting local farmers wearing their costumes.
-Once we get the campsite we have our lunch ready prepared by our chef then we enter to our cabins.
+Once, we get the campsite we have our lunch ready prepared by our chef then we enter to our cabins.
 And in the afternoon we have have chance to hike to Upis Lake which take 2 hours round trip or take a bath in the hotspring.